 Your new best friend Polyethylene

-At the same time, in some situations, the “thickness” of the polyamide sling is a serious disadvantage.
-For example, when you are on an exposed position standing trembling meters above the last anchor, facing the last seconds of your life because you discover that your last sling is way too wide to fiddle through the narrow crack.
+In some situations, the “thickness” of the polyamide sling is a serious disadvantage.
+For example, when you are in an exposed position, standing trembling meters above the last anchor, facing the last seconds of your life because you discover that your last sling is way too wide to fiddle through the narrow crack.
 For these situations, the thin Dyneema slings are ideal.
-On top of that, slings made of polyethylene have despite their low average mentioned above, a six or seven times higher edge stability than the equivalent made of polyamide (cf. Berg and Steigen 3/12).
+On top of that, slings made of polyethylene have, despite their low average mentioned above, a six or seven times higher edge stability than the equivalent made of polyamide (cf. Berg and Steigen 3/12).
 The edge stability (also cut resistance) is a very important aspect when making hourglass outcrops or head slings, which is why polyethylene is better suited in these situations than polyamide.

 You can only buy polyethylene in sewn form as a knot would not hold because of the slippery surface.
-You also do not have to worry about the breaking load of your Dyneema sling reducing in a possible “run” of the rope due to heat and low melting point of polyethylene.
+You also do not have to worry about the breaking load of your Dyneema sling being significantly reduced in the event of the knot “running” due to heat and the low melting value of polyethylene.

 You should however keep an eye on the aging process of the thin polyethylene slings (6-8 mm).
-Due to their low weight and small diameter, they age faster and as such lose their breaking load sooner and faster than their wider “friends” or sewn runners made of other materials.
-Experiments have shown that already after 3-5 years, the breaking load values decreased to 13-15kN (Bergundsteigen 3/2014).
-If then also a knot is added (which reduces the breaking load by 60%)), then the breaking load value drops to the borderline area.
+Due to their low weight and small diameter, they age faster and as such lose their breaking load sooner and faster than their wider counterparts or sewn runners made of other materials.
+Experiments have shown that after 3-5 years, the breaking load values decreased to 13-15kN (Bergundsteigen 3/2014).
+If a knot is added (which reduces the breaking load by 60%), then the breaking load value drops to a borderline area.

-You can also use the slippery feature of Dyneema, by properly knotting a sewn Dyneema sling and converting it into a shock absorber.
-This is however rather something for specialists and should be left to them.
-Take note of the rule of thumb: a knot halves the breaking load of a sling.
+You can also use the slippery feature of Dyneema by properly knotting a sewn Dyneema sling and converting it into a shock absorber.
+This is however something for specialists and should be left to them.
+Take note: a knot halves the breaking load of a sling.

 + It has a high edge stability